hacks-guide/Guide_Wii/docs/index.md

 **Getting Assistance**

 Need more assistance?
-Join the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh) and go to the `#wii-vwii-assistance` channel.
+Join the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh) and ask for help in English on the `#wii-vwii-assistance` channel.
 Please provide the following information:

 1. The exact error message or console state that you see, with a photo if applicable
 1. The exact steps you took prior to the issue, as far as you remember